hbx-luv/codetango/README.md

 First, you'll need to be invited to the [firebase cloud console for this project](https://console.firebase.google.com/u/0/project/codetango) and then login to the cli via `firebase login`.

 You need to run `ionic build` in the root of the project to get the static webapp built for deployment in `www/`.
-At that point you can just `firebase deploy --only hosting` to deploy just that content.
+At that point you can just `firebase deploy --only hosting -P [env]` to deploy just that content.
 Here are some aliases in the `package.json` and other quick commands:

+You can deploy to either the `dev` database or the `prod` database.
+By default, when serving the application, it uses the `dev` project so we don't mess with `prod` data.
+These configurations are stored in `environment.ts` and `environment.prod.ts`

 Deploy everything in one go:
+`npm run deploy:dev`
-`npm run deploy`
+`npm run deploy:prod`

 Deploy hosting separately:
+`npm run deploy-hosting:dev`
-`npm run deploy-hosting`
+`npm run deploy-hosting:prod`

 Deploy functions seperately:
+`firebase deploy --only functions -P dev`
-`firebase deploy --only functions`
+`firebase deploy --only functions -P prod`

 Or just deploy a single cloud function like so:
+`firebase deploy --only functions:onGameCreate -P dev`
-`firebase deploy --only functions:onGameCreate`
+`firebase deploy --only functions:onGameCreate -P prod`